Personal Income Tax

 - the specified income has been the taxable income of the person in the foreign state and if this is certified and the amount of income tax is indicated on the certificate (even if the amount is zero).

-On a monthly basis the basic allowance is 500 EUR if you income is 1200 EUR per month.
-It is reduced linearly and reaches 0 EUR when your monthly income is more than 2100 EUR.
+On a monthly basis the basic allowance is 500 EUR if taxable income does not exceed 1200 EUR per month.
+It is reduced linearly and reaches 0 EUR when taxable monthly income is more than 2100 EUR.

-There is also an increased basic exemption available for raising children (1848 euros starting with the second child), for pensions (2832 euros per year) and for compensation for an accident at work or an occupational disease (768 euros per year).
+There is also an increased basic exemption available for raising children (1848 euros starting with the second child).
 Taxpayers can also deduct their mortgage interest, training expenses and certain charitable gifts and donations (up to 1200 euros per year but not more than 50% of taxable income).
 Contributions to supplementary funded pension system are deductible as well (up to 6000 euros or 15% of taxable income).
 Mandatory social security contributions are fully deductible.